RMITLibrary/easy_cite/2022-build/markdown/rmitharvard.md

 Put direct quotes between single inverted commas (quotation marks), and add a page number (if available).

-If you **change the wording of a quote**, follow the steps below to ensure that you do not to change the meaning of the original text:
+If you **change the wording of a quote**, follow the steps below to ensure that you do not change the meaning of the original text:

 - Use an **ellipsis** which consists of three dots (...) if you leave out any part of the original text.